Originally published in Daily Maverick

 We need to help potential child abusers to not become actual child abusers.
 And speaking of paedophiles as if they are already abusers isn’t helpful because it shames them, and because it runs the risk of driving underground exactly the sort of people we want in plain sight – and in treatment.

 In the US, an organisation called B4U-ACT offers counselling for those they call minor-attracted people, and similar support mechanisms exist in Canada, Germany and elsewhere.
 In Greece, paedophilia is regarded as a disability (edit on 16 April 2022: this was only a proposal, which was in the end not adopted), with social support grants available to those who are willing to present themselves for diagnosis.
 But who would do such a thing as present with paedophilia, when everyone understands that to mean you rape children?

 Dehumanising people can’t be a productive strategy for getting them to treat others as human, rather than as objects for sexual abuse.
-Some of the articles linked to above and in the “read more” links below contain examples of verbal abuse, or a complete lack of sympathy, that we shouldn’t be surprised when potential offenders want nothing to do with treatment.
+Some of the articles linked to above contain examples of sufficient verbal abuse, or a complete lack of sympathy, that we shouldn’t be surprised when potential offenders want nothing to do with treatment.
 We’re telling them we don’t care.